-The electrical discharge involves a small focus or single hemisphere of the brain and the seizure involves one side of the body or single extremity.
-Usually there is an aura proceeding partial seizures.
+The electrical discharge involves a small focus or a single hemisphere of the brain, and the seizure involves one side of the body or a single extremity.
+Usually, there is an aura preceding partial seizures.

-Partial seizures can be simple with no loss of mental status or complex partial with loss of consciousness.
+Partial seizures can be simple with no loss of mental status or complex with loss of consciousness.
 Simple partial seizures can be motor, sensory and autonomic.
-Patients may report automatisms, which are repetitive involuntary movements e.g. lip smacking and chewing.
+Patients may report automatisms, which are repetitive involuntary movements, e.g., lip smacking and chewing.

 The electrical activity involves the whole brain and affects both body sides or multiple extremities.
 Generalized seizures can be classified into:

-Generalized tonic-clonic or grand mal seizures where patients lose consciousness followed by generalized body stiffness called the tonic phase.
-After that the patient starts generalized convulsions or jerking, which is called the clonic phase.
-Each of the tonic and clonic phases lasts from 30 to 60 seconds, then the patients goes into deep sleep called the postictal phase.
+Generalized tonic-clonic (or grand mal) seizures where patients lose consciousness, followed by generalized body stiffness called the tonic phase.
+After that, the patient experiences generalized convulsions or jerking, which is referred to as the clonic phase.
+Each of the phases lasts from 30 to 60 seconds, then the patient goes into deep sleep known as the postictal phase.
 The patients lose control over the bladder leading to incontinence.
-Various injuries are common during the grand mal seizures; therefore it is important to secure the airway and prevent tongue biting during the attack.
+Various injuries are common during the grand mal seizures; therefore, it is important to secure the airway and prevent tongue biting during the attack.

-Myoclonic seizures, which does not include loss of consciousness but the patient experiences brief jerk movement of a group of muscles that is described as shock like jerks.
+Myoclonic seizures do not include loss of consciousness, but the patient experiences brief jerky movements of a group of muscles, described as shock-like jerks.

-Clonic seizures, which are repetitive jerking movements that cannot be stopped by physical restraining.
-The contractions are rhythmic and involves both body sides.
+Clonic seizures are repetitive jerking movements that cannot be stopped by physical restraining.
+The contractions are rhythmic and involve both body sides.

-Tonic seizures, where muscle tone is suddenly increased leading to stiffening of the body usually involves both sides without loss of consciousness.
+In tonic seizures, the muscle tone suddenly increases, leading to stiffening of the body.
+It usually involves both sides without loss of consciousness.

-Atonic seizures, where loss of muscle tone leads to falls.
+Atonic seizures involve loss of muscle tone, which leads to falls.
 These are also called drop attacks or akinetic seizures.

 Absence seizures were formerly called petit mal seizures and consist of momentary loss of consciousness without motor jerking.
-It is most common in children where it affects school activities.
-The patients are not aware of the seizure disorder but other report that they stare blankly several times a day.
+They are most common in children and are known to affect school activities.
+The patients are not aware of the seizure disorder, but others report that they stare blankly several times a day.

-Febrile seizures are the most common during childhood between 6 months and 5 years.
+Febrile seizures are most common during childhood between 6 months and 5 years of age.
 The seizures occur during febrile illness due to viral or bacterial infection or after vaccination-induced fever.
 Positive family history is common among affected children.
-It can be simple with tonic-clonic convulsions or twitches that last for less than 15 minutes and no paralysis or paresis after the episode and it can be complex, which lasts more than 15 minutes with residual weakness of the affected extremities.
+These seizures can be simple with tonic-clonic convulsions or twitches that last for less than 15 minutes and no paralysis or paresis after the episode.
+They can also be complex, lasting for more than 15 minutes, with residual weakness of the affected extremities.

 Evaluation of febrile seizures in children

-Exclusion of other causes of childhood febrile seizures including meningitis is crucial for management.
-Febrile seizures are common in the first 24 hours of fever and common in children with frequent fever episodes or with positive family history of febrile seizures.
+Exclusion of other causes of childhood febrile seizures, including meningitis, is crucial for management.
+Febrile seizures are common in the first 24 hours of fever and usually affect children with frequent fever episodes or with positive family history of febrile seizures.